EU MDR 2017/745

 Early compliance will enable manufacturers to either use already available post market clinical data or to perform a post-market study to submit as clinical evidence within the technical documentation required.
 As part of their quality management system, Class I manufacturers will now also be required to prepare a formal post market surveillance (PMS) report.
 This PMS report should result from a PMS procedure and documented plan, and must be a continuous proactive process with the objective of improving patient safety and also feeding into updating the clinical evidence.”

-The MDR excludes all grandfathering of products, so even if a device has been on the market for more than 20 years, a new CE mark will now be required.
+The MDR excludes all grandfathering of products, so even if a device has been on the market for more than 20 years, a new CE marking will now be required.
 After May 26, 2020, if Class I devices do not conform to new MDR requirements, then they will have to be taken off the market, impeding manufacturers’ ability to gather clinical evidence to file the new technical documentation under the requirements of the MDR.

 There are now 22 rules in Annex VIII of the MDR.
 In both cases the rules are based on the potential risks associated with the device, technical design and manufacture of the device.